-The traditional survey response rate is not a useful measure for considering the quality of opt-in online panels because they use passive recruitment (e.g., invitation could be embedded in a longer email, repeated invitations are not sent), and the traditional response rate does not account for whether the email was deleted without opening or sent to junk folders.
-The traditional response rate (# completed/# invited) was 18.1% (5,398/29,760).
-However, the completion rate is a better measure.
-Of the 13,635 panel members who accessed the NWS landing page and reviewed the informed consent, 5,398 met the eligibility criteria and completed the survey (39.6%) and 4,014 met the data quality threshold (described above), a quality completion rate of 29.4%.
-Average completion time for the accepted quality responses (N=4,014) was 22 minutes (median=16 minutes).
+The traditional response rate is not a useful measure for opt-in online panels because these panels use passive recruitment (e.g., invitation could be embedded in a longer email, repeated invitations are not sent), and the traditional response rate does not account for whether the email was opened or sent to junk folders.
+Qualtrics sent a request to complete the survey to 77,606 email addresses.
+Of those, 72,683 clicked the link to enter the survey landing page.
+Of those, 15,377 completed the survey.
+Collectively, Qualtrics and the research team dropped 7,733 surveys due to concerns about data quality (e.g., speeding, straight lining), resulting in

+7,644 completed quality surveys.
+Accordingly, the overall quality survey completion rate among those who were sent the email was 9.8%, and the overall quality survey completion rate among those who accessed the survey landing page was 10.5%.
+Average completion time for the accepted quality responses (N=7,644) was 22 minutes (median=16 minutes).